KidkArolis/jetpack/docs/01-configuration-options.md

   // set to `true` to enable retries on chunk loads (5 attempts, exponential backoff)
   chunkLoadRetry: false,

-  // command executed to run the server/api process when `-x` is passed
-  exec: 'node .',

   // proxy certain requests to a different server
   // e.g. { '/api/*': 'http://localhost:3000',